pineappleworkshop/pw-imx-explore/README.md

 # Immutable X integration example
 Racing game:
--Buy a car from Marketplace
+- Buy a car from Marketplace
--Goto 'Race Track' and race your car.
+- Goto 'Race Track' and race your car.
--you automatically win the race!
+- you automatically win the race!
--Goto Your Garage and see your newly won Monster Tire -When you have 4 Monster Tires:
+- Goto Your Garage and see your newly won Monster Tire
+- When you have 4 Monster Tires:
---you can send your Car + 4 Monster Tires to the 'Chop Shop' --mint a Monster Truck NFT
+- - Send your Race Car + 4 Monster Tires to the 'Chop Shop'

-## Available Scripts
+- - to Mint a Monster Truck NFT

+this repo uses node version 16, best to switch to this version using nvm:

+`nvm use 16`

 In the project directory, you can run: